mlflow/mlflow-go/docs/porting-a-new-endpoint.md

 1. [View Missing Endpoints](#view-missing-endpoints): View the current state of implementated endpoints.
 2. [Enable the Endpoint](#enable-the-endpoint): Enable code generation for a new endpoint.
 3. [Validate Input](#validate-input): Apply validation on the incoming request data.
-4. [Implement the Service Method](#implement-the-service-method): Adding a new method to the TrackingService interface allows handling the logic for the new endpoint
+4. [Implement the Service Method](#implement-the-service-method): Add a new method to the `TrackingService` interface to handle the logic for the new endpoint
 5. [Expose the Endpoint via FFI](#expose-the-endpoint-via-ffi): Update the Foreign Function Interface bindings so that the new endpoint can be accessed from Python
 6. [Implement the Service Logic](#implement-the-service-logic): Convert the coming proto struct and invoke the store.
 7. [Store Implementation](#store-implementation): Add a method to the Store interface to handle the new endpoint's database logic (implementation can be empty for now).